Anna Mary Howitt: Marriage and spiritualism

+The Watts marriage remained childless.
+Yet Anna Mary Howitt always wanted to be in the presence of children, becoming 'a mother' to poor children when she was helping in soup kitchens and by teaching these children in later life.

+Australian connection

+She remained close to her brother, Alfred William Howitt, who had emigrated to Australia, where he became an explorer and pioneering anthropologist.
+Acting as his de facto agent in England, she secured equipment, vetted texts, and maintained academic ties on his behalf.

-Though the whereabouts of her surviving oil paintings were still not known in 2019, a large number of Howitt's "spirit drawings" — images originated without her conscious control — remain in the archives of the Society for Psychical Research at Cambridge University Library and the College of Psychic Studies in London.
+Though the whereabouts of her surviving oil paintings are still not known, a large number of Howitt's "spirit drawings" — images originated without her conscious control — remain in the archives of the College of Psychic Studies in London.
 Howitt was an inspiration to the artist medium Georgiana Houghton.
-With the expanding public interest in spirit-driven artists such as Emma Kunz and Hilma af Klint, Howitt's drawings are receiving greater academic attention.
+With the expanding public interest in spirit-driven artists such as Emma Kunz and Hilma af Klint, Howitt's drawings are currently receiving greater academic attention.

 Howitt's family was acquainted with the novelist Charles Dickens, who offered critical commentary on her writing.

 Anna Mary Watts died of diphtheria in 1884 at Mair am Hof in Teodone (Brunico), during a visit to her mother in Tyrol (since 1919 part of Italy).